sjamthe/Self-driving-Car-ND-Lane-Finding/README.md

 <LI> For the right lane we expect slope > 0.5, we also expect the topmost part of the right lane never cross 0.3*image width (limit lower slopes again - this may be redundant if we do the math right, also check that the top intercept of right lane is on the left half of image - another trial an error number which may vary based on camera angle!)
 <LI> The bottom of the lane should be between 70% and 100% of the imagewidth - again dependent on the camera mount position, but fair assumption I guess.
 <LI> For left lane the slope should be &lt; -0.5 but the intercept and the bottom of the lane should be inside the image!.
-<LI> The top of the lane should be no more than 70% of the image.
+<LI> The top of the left lane should be no more than 70% of the image.
 This again may be similar to slope  &lt; -0.5 if we know image size.
 </OL>
+<LI> For all the houghlines we selected above we extend them to the top of the image and bottom of the image.
+We store these two x values along with how high the line is and how close to the car the line is.
+<LI> All these lines are stored (seperately for left and right lanes) for last n images (n = 10).
+We don't draw lanes based on only one image but last 'n' images.
+This way we make sure that images that have missing lanes also have lane marking.
+<LI> For all the lines found for each lane in last n images we find median and std for the bottom and top intercept for each lane.
+<LI><B>Ignore lines that are too far from median</B> If the std/median is > 0.15 and the line's bottom intercept is further than std from median we ignore that line.
+<LI>For all the lines that were selected we do a weighted average for the top and bottom intercept.
+The weights are how tall the line is and how close to the bottom it is. <b>This finally gives us the lanes </b>
+<LI> Sometimes some strong lines on the road (or the edge of divider) may look like a lane.
+So we do a final check.
+We know car cannot jump abruptly so we compare the new lane with previous lane.
+If the left bottom of the lane has jumped for 100 points or more we choose the prev lane and ignore the new lane!

 </UL>